EduRibeiro00/old-blog/src/blog/who-am-i.md

 Since entering university and learning more about programming and software development, I fell in love with this area, and it is without a doubt what I want to be pursuing for my career (at least for now... we never know what the future holds 👀).
 Despite of that, I still don't know *exactly* what I want to be doing, but I am interested in various areas and topics like distributed systems, web development, AI, IoT, cloud, and others.

 So... what do I do apart from software related stuff?
 I am a big fan of sports, mainly football and tennis, and I've recently started to follow the NBA (kind of).
 I also love chess, being one of the things I want to get better at this year.
 Another big hobby that I've picked up last year is learning new languages, and I am currently learning German.
-Other hobbies include your typical "gaming", "travelling" and "music".
+Other hobbies include your typical "gaming", "traveling" and "music".

 # What I've been recently up to